Models based on Mittag-Leffler functions for anomalous relaxation in dielectrics: Mathematical models for dielectric relaxation

 \subsection{The classical dielectric functions}

-\paragraph{The Cole--Cole relaxation model} The C-C relaxation model is a non-Debye relaxation model depending on one parameter, say $\alpha$ ($0<\alpha<1$), see \cite{Cole-Cole 41,Cole-Cole 42}, that for $\alpha=1$ reduces to the standard Debye model.
+\paragraph{The Cole--Cole relaxation model.} The C-C relaxation model is a non-Debye relaxation model depending on one parameter, say $\alpha \in (0,1)$, see \cite{Cole-Cole 41,Cole-Cole 42}, that for $\alpha=1$ reduces to the standard Debye model.

-\paragraph{The Davidson--Cole relaxation model} The D-C relaxation model is a non-Debye relaxation model depending on one parameter, say $\gamma$ ($0<\gamma <1$), see \cite{Davidson-Cole 51}, that for $\gamma=1$ reduces to the standard Debye model.
 The corresponding complex susceptibility ($s=-i\omega$) and response function read

+This case is obtained for $\{0<\alpha=\beta <1,\; \gamma=1\}$ so that $\alpha \gamma - \beta =0$. \paragraph{The Davidson--Cole relaxation model.} The D-C relaxation model is a non-Debye relaxation model depending on one parameter, say $\gamma\in (0,1)$, see \cite{Davidson-Cole 51}, that for $\gamma=1$ reduces to the standard Debye model.
+The corresponding complex susceptibility and response function read